 A computational algorithm that uses Real-Time inputs from the network’s Supervisory Control and Data Acquisition (SCADA) system that measure the network’s electrical parameters, including its topology, voltage, power flows, etc., to estimate electrical parameters (such as line flows and Electrical Bus voltages and Loads) in the ERCOT Transmission Grid.
 The State Estimator’s output is a description of the network and all of the values (topology, voltage, power flow, etc.) to describe each Electrical Bus and line included in the system model.

+State Estimated Load (SEL)

+The amount of instantaneous electric power in MW delivered to consumers at a substation calculated as an output of the State Estimator.

 2.2 ACRONYMS AND ABBREVIATIONS

+SEL State Estimated Load

 6.5.7.1.13 Data Inputs and Outputs for the Real-Time Sequence and SCED

 (1) Inputs: The following information must be provided as inputs to the Real-Time Sequence and SCED.
 ERCOT may require additional information as required, including: